What is Postpartum Depersonalization and Derealization? A Guide to That "Out of Body" Feeling

 What Is Postpartum Depersonalization and Derealization?

-Postpartum depersonalization and derealization are two related but distinct experiences — and they often show up together.
+Postpartum depersonalization and derealization are two related but distinct experiences that may show up together.

-These two experiences frequently occur together, especially in the postpartum period.
-The combined effect is deeply disorienting: you're physically present but feel absent from your own life at a moment when you expected to feel more connected than ever.
+These two experiences can occur together in the postpartum period.
+The combined effect is deeply disorienting.
+You're physically present but feel absent from your own life at a moment when you expected to feel more connected than ever.

 What Postpartum Derealization and Depersonalization Actually Feel Like

-One of the hardest parts is finding words for something so slippery.
-Some of the most common experiences:
+One of the hardest parts is finding words for something that feels so strange.

 Signs of depersonalization: